 How to Join: IATSE Local 491 welcomes all new applicants and transfers from other IA locals.
 Anyone interested in information regarding member, living in the Savannah, GA Area may find out more about joining Local 491, by calling Jason or Kelly at 912-509-7022.

-Mission Statement: IATSE Local 491 is dedicated to the principles of trade unionism, the representation of every worker, building a safe and robust industry in the Savannah area, across the jurisdiction, and throughout
+Mission Statement: IATSE Local 491 is dedicated to the principles of trade unionism, the representation of every worker, building a safe and robust industry in the Savannah area, across the jurisdiction, and throughout the country.

 What districts do you cover (if more then just Georgia)?
-IATSE Local 491 covers the Savannah, GA Area as well
+IATSE Local 491 covers the Savannah, GA Area as well as the Carolinas.

 Who do you represent?
 IATSE Local 491 currently represents: Construction, Paint & Scenic, Plaster, Props, Armorers, Set Dressing, Buyers, Graphic Artists, Greens, Wardrobe, Grip, Electric, Generator Operators, Marine Coordinators and Boat Handlers, Special Effects, Sound, Video Assist, Playback, Craft Service, First Aid, Set Design, Art, Art Department Coordinator, Studio Teachers, Projection, Locations (in some markets) as well as any other positions traditionally represented by the IATSE not represented by another IATSE Local.

 How does someone apply to become a member?
 Applicants may set an appointment with our Business Agent, Jason Rosin, in our Savannah Office, after speaking with Kelly and meeting the application requirements.

 What all do you need to become a member?
 Applicants must submit a completed application with a reference, a sponsor, a resume and a Drivers License, as well as pay an application fee and a membership fee.